 What happens on a walk?

 Well it all starts at the meeting point.
-Brunel has 3 main meeting points in Bristol for walks, all of which are generally accessible using public transport.
-These are listed here.
+Brunel has several meeting points for walks, all of which are generally accessible using public transport.
+These are listed on our programme pages.

 The leader will identify her or himself to the group (their name is also published on the Walks page) and once the official meet time is reached, they will ensure that people are organized into shared cars for lifts to the walk start point (they’ll also give the drivers instructions on how to get there).